Ryan Jeffers Player Props: Twins vs. Diamondbacks

-The Minnesota Twins, including Ryan Jeffers and his .588 slugging percentage over his past 10 games, take on starting pitcher Ryne Nelson and the Arizona Diamondbacks at Target Field, Saturday at 7:10 PM ET.
+The Minnesota Twins, including Ryan Jeffers (.417 batting average in his past 10 games), take on starting pitcher Zac Gallen and the Arizona Diamondbacks at Target Field, Sunday at 2:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Cardinals.
+In his most recent game, he hit two homers in his last appearance (going 3-for-4) against the Diamondbacks.

 Ryan Jeffers Game Info & Props vs. the Diamondbacks